 During the reporting period of our previous sustainability report, i.e. in 2019-2021, our personnel increased approximately by a quarter.
-In 2022, the number of employees continued to increase, and by the end of 2022, the Group had 31 regular employees.
-In other words, we hired three new employees in 2022.
+In 2022, the number of employees continued to increase, and by the end of 2023, the Group had 41 regular employees.

-19% of our employees are women and 81% are men.
+22% of our employees are women and 78% are men.
 Our personnel ranges in age from under 30 to over 50, and most of our employees have extensive experience in the energy sector.